Lesothosaurus: Classification

 Peter Galton considered Lesothosaurus to be a basal ornithopod in the family Fabrosauridae, which included several other ornithischians such as Nanosaurus (from the Late Jurassic of North America), Echinodon (from the Lower Cretaceous of England), and Fabrosaurus (which Galton considered distinct from Lesothosaurus but only included the holotype).
 However, a 1991 redescription by Paul Sereno suggested that Lesothosaurus and many other "fabrosaurids" were actually basal members of Ornithischia, one of the two main orders of Dinosauria (the other being Saurischia).
 This opinion has been supported by later cladistic studies of basal Ornithischia, which have also found it as the basalmost member of Neornithischia (a group that includes pachycephalosaurs, ceratopsians, and ornithopods) and related to Agilisaurus, Hexinulsaurus, and Nanosaurus.
 Alternatively, this dinosaur may be a very early thyreophoran, a member of the group including the armored stegosaurians and ankylosaurians.

 The Butler et al., 2005 analysis placed Lesothosaurus at the base of Neornithischia:

-Basal neornithischians like Lesothosaurus are known from several time periods and regions, with Nanosaurus fossils coming from the Upper Jurassic Morrison Formation (155–148 mya) of the western United States, Hexinlusaurus from the Shaximiao Formation, dating to the Middle Jurassic (170–168 mya), in southern China, and Hypsilophodon from the Early Cretaceous (130–125 mya) of England.
+Basal neornithischians like Lesothosaurus are known from several time periods and regions, with Nanosaurus fossils coming from the Upper Jurassic Morrison Formation (155–148 mya) of the western United States, and Hexinlusaurus from the Shaximiao Formation, dating to the Middle Jurassic (170–168 mya), in southern China.
 However, the phylogenetic status of basal neornithischians is constantly in a flux and some analyses have recovered these taxa as basal ornithopods or in other groups.